 Ingredients & Estimated Cost:

 The recipe cost is calculated by the amounts needed for the recipe.
-To find out more about how we price our recipes, check out Budget Recipes Explained.
-The pricing for this recipe was updated in September 2023.
+The pricing for this recipe was updated in October 2025.

 How To Make Pumpkin Waffles

-- Next, whisk the flour, baking powder, baking soda, brown sugar, spices, and salt in a large bowl.
+- Whisk the flour, baking powder, baking soda, brown sugar, spices, and salt in a large bowl.

 - Whisk the eggs, pumpkin, buttermilk, and butter in a medium bowl until combined.